 While Airbnb has received its fair share of criticism from the hosting community (and is still viewed negatively by many in real estate circles), we are a big fan of the customers it brings to Lodgeur.
 We don’t mind paying the 3% host service fee, but it gives us a real knot in our stomachs when we see the fees that our extended stay guests pay them, especially those who chose to extend their stays for multiple months.
 Unfortunately, Airbnb’s terms of service prohibit us from soliciting their business directly, but hopefully, consumers will start to question the economics of booking through online travel agencies such as Airbnb and instead vote with their wallets by booking direct.

 Lodgeur helps apartment operators boost their occupancy and NOI.
-We turn empty units into flexible furnished rentals and manage them to attract a new type of resident.
+We turn empty units into a flexible furnished product and manage them to attract a new type of customer.